suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 ## Features of Web 3.0 🎖️

 - **Open:** It’s open in the sense that it’s made with open-source software
-- **Trustless:** The network will allow participants to interact directly without going through a trusted intermediar
+- **Trustless:** The network will allow participants to interact directly without going through a trusted intermediary
 - **Permissionless:** Including users and providers, can engage without the need for permission from a controlling organization.
 - Self-governing
 - Distributed and robust